ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   Defaults to the value provided in ``cmor_type``.

 .. _configure_native_models:

 Configuring native models and observation data sets
 ----------------------------------------------------

-ESMValCore can be configured for handling native model output formats and specific observation data sets without preliminary reformating.
+ESMValCore can be configured for handling native model output formats and specific observation data sets without preliminary reformatting.
 You can choose to host this new data source either under a dedicated project or under project ``native6``; when choosing the latter, such a configuration involves the following steps: